PrintM3D/Quad-Fusion-Docs/getting-started/unboxing-and-assembly.md

 You will need two M4 12mm Bolts and two M4 nuts per side.
 You will also need a T20 Torx screw-driver and an M4 wrench or pliers.
 Screw on both the power switch and the heated bed coil switch.

 {% hint style="info" %}
-Due to a mistake, M5 nuts were shipped with a few Promegas instead of M4 nuts.
+Due to a mistake, M5 nuts were shipped with a few Cranes instead of M4 nuts.
 {% endhint %}

 ![](../.gitbook/assets/screwingpowerswitch.jpg)